Values and Skills of a PA

 • Interpersonal skills

-• the ability to be personal yet professional
+• The ability to be personal yet professional

 • Advocacy skills